Benefits of Fermentation and How to Make Sauerkraut

 blog post how to make sauerkaut jennifer raye

-Traditionally, fermentation was used as a way to preserve food.
-When food is fermented, good bacteria (i.e., “probiotics”) like lactobacilli (lactic acid producing bacteria) convert vegetable and fruit starches into lactic acid.
-Lactic acid and the lactobacilli bacteria don’t allow “bad” bacteria to grow.
+Traditionally, fermentation was used to preserve food.
+When food is fermented, good bacteria (i.e., “probiotics”) like lactobacilli (lactic acid-producing bacteria) convert vegetable and fruit starches into lactic acid.
+Lactic acid and lactobacilli prevent “bad” bacteria from growing.
 Nearly every traditional culture used some form of fermentation.
 Some examples include kimchi, sauerkraut, yogurt, pickles, lassi, kefir, miso, and tempeh.
 There are literally hundreds of ways to ferment and preserve foods.

 Benefits of Fermentation: